 \subsection{Our approach}

-Our strategy to prove theorems A and B is to endow the $p$-completion of the little $n$-disks operad with a non-trivial action of the pro-$p$ version of the Grothendieck-Teichm\"uller group.
-This group, denoted $\GT_{\FF_p}$ in this paper, is a close relative of the absolute Galois group of $\QQ$.
+The first step in our strategy to prove theorems A and B is to endow the $p$-completion of the little $n$-disks operad with a non-trivial action of the pro-$p$ version of the Grothendieck-Teichm\"uller group.
+This group is denoted $\GT_{\FF_p}$ in this paper.
 It is equipped with a surjective group homomorphism